AImissq/diglet/README.md

 Server Setup
 ------------

-This guide make a few assumptions about the providers you will use for your server and for your domains, however this should translate to any number of other providers.
+This guide makes a few assumptions about the providers you will use for your server and for your domains, however this should translate to any number of other providers.